shafiuzzaman-md/attack-synthesis-suite-c/README.md

   - Protected Segment: Kernel security keys or UEFI variables are altered through the exploited use-after-free vulnerability.
   - Code Segment: No direct impact, but the privilege escalation could lead to future code execution exploits.
   - Data Segment: Freed memory is reused to access protected data, escalating privileges.

-## Code Structure

-- common.h: Defines the foundational structures and functions for a memory model that differentiates between various types of memory segments.

-- common.c: Defines the global variables and utility function.

-- privileged.c: Defines the privileged functions.

-- user_accessible.c: Contains user-accessible functions.

-- testcases/: Directory containing the Juliet test suite.

-- example.c: Contains the main function to demonstrate an example of the vulnerability chaining process.

 ### Compiling and Running